pixdoet/firewall-bot/README.md

+I now have a website! https://cleantalk.cf
+Support me there and also add my bot with this link: https://discord.com/oauth2/authorize?client_id=807074221188186112&permissions=0&scope=bot

 # Firewall-bot
 Firewall Discord Bot's source code and files :)
 This bot is a creation of Jun Ian(wok#9607).
 Feel free to make pull requests on bug fixing.